 Live Stream Recording Tutorial: How to Set Up Auto-Archiving

-- Recording your stream will use some of your bandwidth.
+- Recording your live stream will use some of your bandwidth.
 The amount used is equivalent to a viewer watching the stream.

 - When you create a recorded file, your available storage will lessen according to the size of the file (i.e. the length of the video).

-- Recording the stream will save the file as it appears on the channel.
+- Recording the live stream will save and archive the file as it appears on the channel.
 If you experience any network or equipment issues it could disrupt your recording.
 We recommend that you always save a local copy of your stream to ensure it is always to hand in the event of any issues.
 This will ensure you always have a back-up of the highest quality.

 1. Create a Live Channel